millerjl1701/millerjl1701-pulsar/CONTRIBUTING.md

 By default the tests use a baseline version of Puppet.

-If you have Ruby 2.x or want a specific version of Puppet, you must set an environment variable such as:
+If want a specific version of Puppet, you must set an environment variable such as:

-    export PUPPET_VERSION="~> 3.2.0"
+    export PUPPET_VERSION="~> 4.0"

-Install the dependencies like so...
+Install the gems needed to run basic tasks and spec tests:

+    bundle install --path=.vendor

+If you are doing beaker acceptance tests, then you need to use:

-    bundle install
+    bundle install --path=.vendor --with system_tests development

 ## Syntax and style